JayKim97/recipe_finder/README.md

-# Project Status MVP
+# Project Status

-Recipe Finder is currently in the proccess of moving the databse to Mongodb and parsing pluralization on ingredients/recipes
+Recipe Finder is currently in the process of rebuilding the API

 # recipeFinder

 Recipe Finder is web application allowing you to keep track of ingredients you have and display all the possible recipes you can try.

+## STACK

+FRONTEND: React
+BACKEND: Flask
+DATABASE: PostgreSQL

 ## Installation